3. Masterclass & Festival Ensemble

 A limited number of participants are accepted with the following instruments:

-Niklas Walentin has received more than 25 international music awards, released 6 albums and is behind a number of festivals in Europe as artistic director.
+Niklas Walentin has received more than 25 international music awards, is a three-time prize winner at the International Carl Nielsen competition in 2012, has released 6 albums and is the artistic director behind a number of festivals in Europe.

-Niklas Walentin is also in international demand for his work as a teacher at masterclasses.
+Niklas Walentin is also in international demand for his work as a teacher at masterclasses and his students regularly excel with critically acclaimed performances.

 As a soloist, he often performs with conductors such as Mario Venzago, Marc Soustro, Henrik Schäfer and Jean Thorell.
 He gives concerts in famous concert halls such as the Mariinsky Theater and the Philharmonia in St. Petersburg, Carnegie Hall in New York, The Phillips Collection in Washington and the Verbier Festival in Switzerland.